juusosar/virtual_filesystem/README.md

 The file structuring inside the directories on the other hand is implemented by a hashmap in the form of a dictionary, with the file names as keys and the file contents as values.

 Directories can be traversed recursively since they have references to their subdirectories and their parent directory.
+Since both the directories and files are stored in dictionary objects, it enables fast file/directory lookup when the parent directory is known.

 I wanted to use only built-in libraries as much as I can to keep the project lightweight on dependencies.
 External library usage: ``setuptools`` and ``pyreadline3``. ``setuptools`` for easily installing the project,